zzzprojects/docs/dapper-tutorial.net/pages/documentations/dapper/getting-started/step-by-step-tutorial.md

 ## What is Dapper?

-Dapper is an object-relational mapping (ORM) for the .NET platform. it provides a framework for mapping an object-oriented domain model to a traditional relational database.
+Dapper is an object-relational mapping (ORM) for the .NET platform.
+It provides a framework for mapping an object-oriented domain model to a traditional relational database.

  - Dapper provides a mapping between databases and .NET objects.
  - It owns the title of King of Micro ORM in terms of speed and is as fast as using a raw ADO.NET data reader.